Democrats make legal bid for all Russia probe evidence, Trump poll numbers drop

 In 1974, a House committee approved articles of impeachment against President Richard Nixon over the Watergate scandal but he resigned before the full House voted on impeachment.

-(For a graphic on 'Link to Mueller report' click here)
+(For a 'Link to Mueller report' click here)

 (For a graphic on 'A closer look at Mueller report redactions' click tmsnrt.rs/2VSx7HZ)

-Reporting by David Morgan and Doina Chiacu; Additional reporting by Karen Freifeld, Nathan Layne, Sarah N. Lynch and Andy Sullivan; Writing by Alistair Bell; Editing by Grant McCool
+Reporting by David Morgan and Doina Chiacu; Additional reporting by Karen Freifeld, Nathan Layne, Sarah N. Lynch and Andy Sullivan; Writing by Alistair Bell; Editing by Grant McCool and Marguerita Choy